ndesai777777/prism_repo/PRISM_Intervention_Benefit_Modeling_README.md

 The absolute benefit-driver value measures how strongly a feature changes predicted benefit, regardless of direction.
 The signed benefit contribution shows whether the feature tends to increase or decrease predicted benefit, and the percent-positive column shows the share of members where the feature increased predicted benefit.
 Therefore, the benefit-driver tables are interpreted using both magnitude and direction.

-GLMNet provides coefficient-based interpretability, but coefficient interpretation can still be affected by correlation among predictors.
+The existing GLMNet contribution tables are coefficient-based explanations.
+They are useful because they are transparent and reproducible, but they should be treated as model-specific contribution summaries rather than definitive causal drivers.

-Collinearity can affect coefficient interpretation in GLMNet, so correlated predictors merit review before live deployment.
-The X-learner driver comparison should be treated as a consistency check rather than a separate causal explanation.
+Collinearity can affect coefficient interpretation in GLMNet, and lasso or elastic-net regularization can shrink correlated features unevenly.
+This is especially relevant for the T-learner because the benefit contribution is calculated from two separately fitted outcome models.
+The SHAP benefit-score layer is therefore the preferred future dashboard explanation because it explains the final benefit function directly.
+The X-learner driver comparison should still be treated as a consistency check rather than as a separate causal proof.

 <!-- AUTO_CHART:glmnet_benefit_driver_chart START -->
 ![GLMNet T-learner versus X-learner top drivers of predicted treatment benefit](Outputs/Uplift/Python/X-Learner/GLMNet/dashboard_t_vs_x_benefit_driver_comparison.png)